Tensor Network Estimation of Distribution Algorithms: Better Optimization Using Worse Generative Models

-We explored two ways of degrading the quality of the generative model at the heart of the GEO protocol.
-First, we consider noise in the form of independent bit flips, with a probability $p_{\mathrm{flip}}$ for each bit in a sampled output of the model.
+In our experiments with this portfolio optimization problem, we explored three ways of degrading the quality of the generative model at the heart of the GEO protocol.
+First, we consider noise in the form of independent bit flips, with a probability $p_{\mathrm{flip}}$, for each bit in a sampled output of the model.
 Second, we consider the addition of independent Gaussian noise to every entry of every tensor in the tensor network.
+Third we compare models with different expressivity, by reducing the bond dimension of the tensor network.

-We find in both cases that increasing noise increases the KL-divergence between the outputs of the model and the distribution from which the training data is sampled, but also that adding noise can improve the performance of GEO as an optimizer.
+In all three cases we find that the noise or lowered expressivity increases the KL-divergence between the outputs of the model and the distribution from which the training data is sampled, confirming that these modifications are indeed degradations of the model.
+Crucially, we find in the experiments that these model degradations can improve the performance of GEO as an optimizer.

-\subsubsection{Bit-flip noise}
+\subsubsection{Bit-flip Noise}

-We ran GEO for the equal-weight portfolio optimization problem described above in \ref{port_opt}.
+We ran GEO for the equal-weight portfolio optimization problem described above in \ref{sec:port_opt}.
 Solutions to this problem are asset portfolios represented by bit strings where each entry denotes whether a given asset is absent (0) or present (1) in the portfolio.
 In each iteration of GEO a generative model is trained on selected solutions to the optimization problem, and new solutions are sampled from the generative model.
 In this experiment, we modified the output of the generative model by independently flipping each bit in the portfolio bit string with a probability $p_\text{flip}$.
 Composing the original generative model together with this bit-flip mutation constitutes a new generative model that is effectively a ``noisy" or diffused version of the original.
 To the extent that the generative model has learned the underlying distribution from which its training data is drawn, this diffusion should result in a higher KL-divergence relative to this distribution.